kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Star Maps.md

 ## Route Overview

 This route skips Jedi training on Dantooine, instead using [Coordinate Warps](<../Major Glitches/Hotshot#coordinate-warping>) and [Save Teleports](<../Techniques/Save Teleporting>) to move quickly.
-The run should begin with *no save files*; eventually we will use six total save slots.
+The run should begin with *no save files*; eventually we will use five total save slots.

 A brief outline of the route for the ASM run, including planet order and major skips: